This post may contain affiliate links. Read our disclosure policy here.

 Ingredients

-How to Make Blackened Zucchini
+How to Make Zucchini Tacos

-These meatless zucchini tacos are so easy to make that once you try them, you will immediately add this recipe to your Taco Tuesday rotation!
+These zucchini tacos are so easy to make that once you try them, you will immediately add this recipe to your Taco Tuesday rotation!
+Check out the simple step-by-step:

 - Cook the zucchini